 VOA VIEW: Good!

-VOA VIEW: As they should.
+VOA VIEW: Fools!

-VOA VIEW: The culprits should be punished.
+VOA VIEW: They should be caught and severely punished.

 VOA VIEW -- Is the opinion of "Voice of Americans", which is a private entity not affiliated in any way with the United States government or any of its agencies.
 The opinions expressed here, in whatever medium or format, are not necessarily the opinions of the ownership or advertisers of this web site - 0415.